wvanbreukelen/Exceptionizer/README.md

 $ec->revert();
 ```

-To also remove all registered actions, please use the following
+To also remove all registered actions, please pass through the true boolean
 ```php
 $ec->revert(true);
 ```